The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Introduction

-Indeed, we consider an extension of KF based on LSTM, which is the key component in most SOTA algorithms for non-linear sequential prediction in recent years~\citep{process_prediction_review}.
-For radar tracking with non-linear motion, we demonstrate how the LSTM seems to provide a significant improvement over the KF.
-Then, we show that the whole improvement comes from optimization of parameters, and \textit{not} from the expressive non-linear architecture.
-In particular, this result demonstrates the competitiveness of our suggested method versus SOTA sequential prediction models.
+Finally, we consider an extension of the KF based on LSTM, which is the key component in many SOTA algorithms for non-linear sequential prediction~\citep{process_prediction_review}.
+In the non-linear radar problem, the LSTM provides a significant improvement over the KF -- similarly to the advantage of NNs in the works discussed above.
+However, {\bf the KF becomes competitive with the LSTM once they are optimized similarly}: the whole improvement comes from optimization and \textit{not} from the non-linear architecture.
+This result joins recent works in the area of machine learning, that show how advanced algorithms often obtain their improvement mostly from implementation nuances~\citep{RL_reproducibility,implementation_matters,what_matters_in_RL}.

-Recent works in the area of machine learning have already shown that advanced algorithms often obtain most of their improvement from implementation nuances~\citep{implementation_matters,what_matters_in_RL,RL_reproducibility}.
-Our work continues this line of thinking and raises awareness to this issue in the domain of filtering problems, in order to enhance the value of existing algorithms, and avoid unnecessarily complicated and costly ones.

-\paragraph{Contribution:} We show that KF is used incorrectly in a variety of problems; show that advanced filtering algorithms are often tested unfairly; suggest a simple method to solve both issues, using gradient-based optimization along with Cholesky decomposition; and provide a detailed case study that analyzes the differences between noise estimation and parameters optimization empirically and (for a specific benchmark) analytically.
+\textbf{Scope:} Our setting includes training data with ground-truth system-states.
+Ground-truth data is often available from controlled experiments, simulations or manual labeling.
+This setting is common in the \textit{non-linear} filtering literature (see Section~\ref{sec:related_work}).
+The \textit{KF} literature, however, often focuses on algorithms that do \textit{not} exploit ground-truth data, since exploitation of such data is considered solved by noise estimation (Eq.~\ref{eq:noise_estimation}).
+Although noise estimation is indeed simple given such data, we show that it is often not the right task to address.

+\textbf{Limitations:} We justify the sub-optimality of noise estimation theoretically, and the advantage of our method empirically.
+However, as discussed in Appendix~\ref{sec:GD_limitations}, theoretical guarantees for gradient-based optimization methods are limited, despite their impressive success in machine learning (which includes non-convex problems with hundreds of millions of parameters~\citep{bert}).

+The optimization also loses the independent physical meaning of the KF parameters as representatives of the noise.
+Yet, as demonstrated in Appendices~\ref{sec:toy_analysis} and \ref{sec:theory_noniid}, the optimized parameters carry certain meaning about the \textit{effective} noise corresponding to the state estimation task.

+\textbf{Contributions:} Our contributions are as follows: \begin{enumerate} \item \textit{Why optimize?} We provide extensive theoretical and empirical analysis of the sub-optimality of the standard noise estimation method under KF model-misspecification. \item \textit{How to optimize?} We introduce OKF -- a method for gradient-based optimization of KF errors from ground-truth data using Cholesky parameterization.
+While all the ingredients are well-known, to the best of our knowledge we are the first to put them together.
+We also provide an off-the-shelf implementation of OKF as a \href{https://pypi.org/project/Optimized-Kalman-Filter/}{\underline{PyPI}} package. \item An optimized KF is demonstrated to be competitive with LSTM -- even in non-linear problems.
+In particular, this indicates a methodological flaw in many works that compare \textit{optimized} models to a \textit{non-optimized} KF. \end{enumerate}